igotshotman/OSBuddy-source/README.md

 * gtk3
 * webkitgtk3

 To be able to compile Runescape Client for Linux, you also need the GTK3 development packages.
 On Ubuntu, this is `libgtk-3-dev`, on Fedora it is `gtk3-devel`.
-Debian users need at least Debian testing; the GTK3 development libraries are called `libgtk-3-dev`.
+Debian users need at least Debian Wheezy (testing); the GTK3 development libraries are called `libgtk-3-dev`.

 When all dependencies are installed, simply run the following commands to install every component: